daywiss/openservice/README.md

       //open service includes a local stream transport if your app is completely contained as a single process require:'openservice/transports/local'
     },
-    //the name of your nats streaming transport is the key 'nats' natss:{
-      //openservices has a basic nats streaming transport for multi process architectures require:'openservice/transports/natss'
-      config:{
-        clusterid:'test-cluster',
-        clientid:'quickstart',
-      }
-    }
   },
-  //quickstart is the namespace of this group of services
+  //helloworld is the namespace of this group of services
-  //services must belong to a namespace. quickstart:{
+  //services must belong to a namespace. helloworld:{
-    //service is the name of this service, it would be accessed like quickstart.service service:{
+    //service is the name of this service, it would be accessed like helloworld.service service:{
-      //uses a file called service.js
+      //uses a file called helloWorld.js, you are telling openservice how to find the file require:'helloWorld',
-      require:'service',
       //uses the local transport
       transport:'local',
       //has no service dependencies (clients)